BryanPMX/connect-four-ai-mcts/README.md

 3. **Transposition Tables**: Cache previously evaluated positions
 4. **Advanced UCT**: Dynamic exploration constants and move ordering

-## Academic Integrity Statement

-This implementation was developed collaboratively by the authors following the assignment specifications.
-All code is original and properly documented.
-External references (if any) are cited in code comments.
-The tournament results and analysis represent our independent experimental work.

 ## References

 - [Monte Carlo Tree Search Wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search)